isabella232/customdpp/README.md

 ## Features and capabilities

-The Custom DPP CLI enable the customers to rewrite the display text outputed by Microsoft Speech service.
-Moreover, it provides the Invers Text Normalization (ITN) rules and profanity words customtizations for manhy domain specific scenarios.
+The Custom DPP CLI enable the customers to rewrite the display text output by Microsoft Speech service.
+Moreover, it provides the Invert Text Normalization (ITN) rules and profanity words customizations for many domain specific scenarios.

 Supported locales: